ANJA TAARUP NORDLUND

 Danish and Swedish

-M.Sc. in International Development Studies and Public Management, University of Roskilde (2000), individual courses and trainings in e.g. cultural policies, EU social policies, gender analysis, managing for results, and strategic communication.
+M.Sc. in International Development Studies and Public Management, University of Roskilde (2000), Other university diplomas in cultural policies, EU social policies and Public Management.
+Courses in gender analysis, managing for results, outcome mapping, strategic communication and gender responsive budgeting (GRB).

-More than 15 years of experience in the field of gender, more than 11 years in Results Based Management, public reforms, infrastructure, and CSR.
+More than 17 years of experience in the field of gender equality, more Than 11 years in results-based management.

-Albania, Belarus, Bosnia and Herzegovina, Cambodia, Denmark, Ecuador, Georgia, Ghana, Greece, Guatemala, Honduras, Israel/Palestine, Kosovo, Kyrgyz Republic, Lebanon, Liberia, Macedonia, Mozambique, Nicaragua, Serbia, Sweden, Tajikistan, Thailand, Turkey, Uganda, Uzbekistan, Vietnam.
+Albania, Belarus, Bosnia and Herzegovina, Cambodia, Colombia, Denmark, Ecuador, Ethiopia, Georgia, Ghana, Greece, Guatemala, Honduras, Jordan, Israel/Palestine, Kosovo, Kyrgyz Republic, Lebanon, Liberia, Northern Macedonia, Mozambique, Nicaragua, Panama, Rwanda, Serbia, Spain, Sweden, Tajikistan, Thailand, Turkey, Uganda, Uzbekistan, Vietnam.

 English – Full professional proficiency